Updated on 5th May, 2019

 Favorite dishes: Kebabs (try the salmon or meat), Pkhali and Badrijani Nigvzit.

-Simple restaurant that seems to be quite popular with locals gorging on khinkali.
+Pasanauri is a simple restaurant that seems to be quite popular with locals gorging on khinkali.
+There are a few branches around Tbilisi.

 Favorite dishes: Khinkali and Kebabs